Ezekiel 28:25-26

 After judging the nations that wounded Israel, the Lord promises to gather His people, restore them to their land, and make His holy identity known through their secure dwelling.

-25 “ ‘The Lord Yahweh says: “When I have gathered the house of Israel from the peoples among whom they are scattered, and am sanctified in them in the sight of the nations, then they will dwell in their own land which I gave to my servant Jacob.
+25 This is what the Lord GOD says: ‘When I gather the house of Israel from the peoples among whom they have been scattered, I will show Myself holy among them in the sight of the nations.
+Then they will dwell in their own land, which I have given to My servant Jacob.

 After judging the nations that wounded Israel, the LORD promises to gather His people, restore them to their land, and make His holy identity known through their secure dwelling.